tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 These are some examples of using the comparisons.
 I point out the slight difference provided by the
-"equals" case, which is if the same number is provided, true will be returned.
-In the case it is
+"loose" and "strict" equivalence case.
+If the same number is provided as a number type and a string, true will be
+returned for "loose" equivalence.
+In the case where "strict" is used, the same number comparison as a number
-not specified, the same number will return false for the condition evaluation.
+type and a string type will return false for the condition evaluation.

 ## Logical Chaining